ferparra/My-Readwise/pages/%22Ambitious People Desire... (highlights).md

 	  Closer to the mark, but not that close.

 	  ![](https://pbs.twimg.com/media/E763wHOXEAAjho8.jpg) ([View Tweet](https://twitter.com/kerry62189/status/1422779347589640193))
-	- "Lincoln’s reference to emancipating slaves or enslaving freemen suggests the morally neutral form of this kind of great ambition.
-It can be used to achieve freedom as well as new forms of domination.
-The description is frighteningly prescient of..
-Nietzsche’s Ubermensch."
+	- "Lincoln’s reference to emancipating slaves or enslaving freemen suggests the morally neutral form of this kind of great [[ambition]].
+It can be used to achieve [[freedom]] as well as new forms of domination.
+The description is frighteningly prescient of.. [[Nietzsche]]’s [[Ubermensch]]."
 	  Yes. ([View Tweet](https://twitter.com/kerry62189/status/1422779349766397953))
 	- "These readers...draw the wrong conclusion.
 Lincoln understood...that the great political founders were inspired not by wealth...or pleasure...but by honor...and recognition.
 It is these higher-order goals that testify to a certain breadth of soul and loftiness of outlook."

 	  ![](https://pbs.twimg.com/media/E764lyGWQAAltQg.jpg) ([View Tweet](https://twitter.com/kerry62189/status/1422779354451415044))
-	- "Yet it was precisely because of his imaginative sympathy for this kind of grand ambition that made it possible for Lincoln to resist it...Lincoln believed that no one who had ever been tempted by grand ambition would have the capacity to resist it."
+	- "Yet it was precisely because of his imaginative sympathy for this kind of grand ambition that made it possible for [[Lincoln]] to resist it...[[Lincoln]] believed that no one who had ever been tempted by grand [[ambition]] would have the capacity to resist it."
 	  Exactly. ([View Tweet](https://twitter.com/kerry62189/status/1422779356569554946))
 	- "Lincoln’s...towering genius is far from the prosaic usurper...Such a person prefers to rule in Hell than to serve in Heaven.
 His is a revolt not against an unjust order but against any order of which he is not the author..."